 In Person

-Alan Burradell emphasized that a robust discussion is essential as redistricting is an overtly political matter and the Commission could ‘place their finger on the scale’ with their recommendations to the Board of Supervisors.
+Alan Burradell emphasized that a robust discussion is essential as redistricting is an overtly political matter, and that reform would take power away from the Mayor and Board of Supervisors.

 Via Webex

-Russia Chavis, California Common Cause stated independent redistricting commissions that adopted Fair Maps better reflect the interests of communities over incumbents.
+Russia Chavis Cardenas, California Common Cause, stated that independent redistricting commissions adopted fair maps that better reflect the interests of communities over incumbents, and that there should not be direct appointments by elected officials.

-Jen Tse, San Francisco League of Women Voters reminded the Commission abut November 2020 Prop C and the impact on who can serve.
+Jen Tse, League of Women Voters San Francisco, reminded the Commission about November 2020’s Prop C, which clarified that anyone of legal voting age and is a San Francisco resident can serve on commissions.
+At least one member of the Redistricting Task Force was not a citizen (or registered to vote).

-Lauren Girardin, San Francisco League of Women Voters emphasized fair elections need fair maps and the drawing of such maps needs to be free from the influence of elected officials.
-Minimally, the charter needs to be amended to remove the current map and deadlines and the timing trigger as San Francisco should not wait for census data.
+Lauren Girardin, League of Women Voters San Francisco, emphasized fair elections need fair maps and the drawing of such maps needs to be free from the influence of elected officials.
+Minimally, the charter needs to be amended to remove the current mapping deadlines and the Census timing trigger as San Francisco should not wait for data to begin.

 7. 2023-2024 Policies and Priorities

-President Stone stated that the mandate of the Commission is not just ensuring elections are free, fair and functional but is also tasked with establishing department policy and priorities.
-These topics before the Commission include Ranked Choice Voting Results Reporting, Voter Registration Policy Reporting, and Open Source Voting Systems.
+President Stone stated that the mandate of the Commission is not just ensuring elections are free, fair and functional but is also tasked with establishing Department policy and priorities.
+These topics before the Commission include Ranked Choice Voting Results Reporting, (increasing) Voter Registration, and Open Source Voting Systems.

 Public Comment